cran-task-views/Pharmacokinetics/Pharmacokinetics.md

 algorithm proposed by Nelder and Mead for model optimization.

 `r pkg("ubiquity")`:
 PKPD, PBPK, and Systems Pharmacology Modeling Tools.
-It is a omplete work flow for the analysis of pharmacokinetic pharmacodynamic (PKPD), physiologically-based pharmacokinetic (PBPK) and systems pharmacology models
+It is a complete work flow for the analysis of pharmacokinetic pharmacodynamic (PKPD), physiologically-based pharmacokinetic (PBPK) and systems pharmacology models
 including: creation of ordinary differential equation-based models, pooled